theonewhoPrints/TheNumbersGame/README.md

-go to slidesgame < src < puzzles to view java code.
+go to SlidesGameJava < src < puzzles to view java code.